 Guests may fish with an individual member once per year.

-Guests that have met the requirement to fish in paper or draw tournaments must fish the tournament with a club member.
+Guests are allowed to fish in paper/scale or draw tournaments but are encouraged to fish with an existing member.

 What type of system do you use to record the club standings?